blessedrt/go-mbali/p2p/simulations/README.md

 A simulation network is created with an ID and default service.
 The default service is used if a node is created without an explicit service.
-The network has exposed methods for creating, starting, stopping, connecting and disconnecting nodes.
+The network has exposed mmblods for creating, starting, stopping, connecting and disconnecting nodes.
 It also emits events when certain actions occur.

 ### Events